Should you build your website from scratch or use a website building platform? The answer isn't always cut and dry.

 The disadvantage of a WordPress site requiring PHP and a database is its impact on load time.
 Every time a visitor lands on your site, your server has to execute the PHP code and retrieve information from your database to display the correct information to the visitor.
 Because this requires more server resources than an HTML site, it can increase load time and delays.

-WordPress vs. HTML Ease of Use
+HTML vs. WordPress Ease of Use

-You want building a website to be as easy and quick as possible.
+You want the process of building a website to be as easy and quick as possible.
 But often, ease of use comes at the expense of flexibility.
 The more control you have over the administration and design of your site, the more difficult it will be to create and manage.
 The easier the process, the less control you'll have.

 So picking a platform is, in part, about deciding whether ease of use or flexibility is more important to you.
 With that in mind, let's compare the ease of use of a WordPress and HTML site below.